 Overview of problem debt

-- Missed payments and letters from creditors
+- Missing payments and getting letters from creditors

 - Borrowing money to pay bills and catch up with arrears